-- You need to book the room before usage

-- One hour time limit per group

-- Ensure that you leave the rooms trash free and in order

-❖ You must provide your own necessary stationeries (white board markers, rulers, etc...)
+- You need to book the room before usage - One-hour time limit per group - Ensure that you leave the room trash free and in order - You must provide your own necessary stationeries (whiteboard markers, rulers, etc...)

-For further update/details on our policy and procedures, please visit the institution's website at www.fulton.ac.fj.
+For further updates/details on our policy and procedures, please visit the institution's website at www.fulton.ac.fj.
 Under "Current Student" download the "Academic Bulletin."
 Keep in mind that the document is still being amended.